 - In a large bowl add flour, baking powder and salt.
 Mix together and set aside.

-- In a stand mixture cream butter and sugar together until light and fluffy.
+- In a stand mixer cream butter and sugar together until light and fluffy.
 Add egg whites and continue to mix until well incorporated.
 Add sour cream and coconut extract and mix together until incorporated.

 - Next, alternate coconut milk and dry ingredients into your butter mixture in 2 additions just until incorporated.